 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on January 10, 2015.
-Last updated: October 7, 2020 at 15:08 pm.
+Last updated February 23, 2020.
 With additional writing and editing by Fanny Slater and Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 Shanna Mallon is a freelance writer who holds an MA in writing from DePaul University.
 Her work has been featured in a variety of media outlets, including The Kitchn, Better Homes & Gardens, Taste of Home, Houzz.com, Foodista, Entrepreneur, and Ragan PR.
 In 2014, she co-authored The Einkorn Cookbook with her husband, Tim.
 Today, you can find her digging into food topics and celebrating the everyday grace of eating on her blog, Go Eat Your Bread with Joy.
 Shanna lives in Nashville, Tennessee, with Tim and their two small kids.